Do Rationalists Dream of Electric Art?

 Art makes this mechanism unusually visible because art has never depended only on the cost of making another object.
 It has always depended on thicker social processes: criticism, curation, museums, magazines, collectors, publics, pedagogy, and the ability to distinguish what is merely produced from what is worth keeping.
 In that sense, art is not a sentimental exception to AI economics.
 It is the clearest domain in which legitimation remains scarce even when output becomes abundant.
 Calling art a stress test does not reduce it to an external proxy; it recognizes that arts institutions have long managed the gap between abundant production and scarce public ratification.

-DRDEA is therefore a paper about discourse legitimation under relocated scarcity.
 Its claim is not that art enjoys mystical exemption from economics, or that artistic labor disappears.
-The claim is narrower and stronger: as the marginal price of many cognitive outputs falls, discourse and institutions become more decisive filters of value.
-Art is the domain where that change is easiest to diagnose because it concentrates questions of taste, labor, memory, publics, and legitimacy.
+The claim is narrower: art is the domain where relocated scarcity is easiest to diagnose because it concentrates questions of taste, labor, memory, publics, and legitimacy.

 Research Object

 The comparative object is therefore not “do these corpora feel different?”
-It is whether alignment-adjacent and arts-critical discourse instantiate different evaluative regimes: different answers to what art is for, what counts as value, where judgment sits, and how AI enters the scene.
-That is the bridge to WAE.
-WAE studies legitimation in allocation.
+It is whether alignment-adjacent and arts-critical discourse apply different evaluative regimes4: different answers to what art is for, where judgment sits, and how AI enters the scene.
+That is the bridge to TLE.
+TLE studies legitimation in allocation.
 DRDEA studies legitimation in discourse.

 Two Discourse Regimes

 The corpora in this paper are not just two piles of text.
-They are historically formed institutions of judgment.
-Alignment-adjacent discourse is a digitally native, technocratic field shaped by engineering, analytic philosophy, economics, forecasting, and internet rationalism.
+They are historically formed institutions of judgment.7 Alignment-adjacent discourse is a digitally native, technocratic field shaped by engineering, analytic philosophy, economics, forecasting, and internet rationalism.
 Its dominant problems are risk, optimization, coordination, governance, and intervention design.
 Arts-critical discourse is institutionally layered and historically thick.
 Its dominant problems are form, labor, publics, institutions, memory, and contested judgment.
-Treating these as rival regimes of judgment does more explanatory work than treating them as style clusters.
+Treating these as two historically distinct institutions of judgment does more explanatory work than treating them as style clusters.

 Evidence Tiers